cole-h06/Verity/README.md

 # The Approach

 Model sources and claims as a bipartite graph.
-Treat reliability scoring as an iterative convergence problem — source reliability scores and claim reliability scores solve each other simultaneously until they stabilize.
+Treat reliability scoring as an iterative convergence problem where source reliability scores and claim reliability scores solve each other simultaneously until they stabilize.

 # Stack